UbiquityRobotics/ubiquity_buildbot/tutorial_creating_external_customization.md

 Now lets say in addition to minimal example (which basically generates the base image) we want the coolproject image to print a welcome message every time someone SSH-s onto it.
 Additionally we want the package `python3-serial` to be installed and a private repo [ota_update](https://github.com/UbiquityRobotics/ota_update) to be installed and compiled in `~/catkin_ws/src` of the generated image.

+To get gdm3 installed we use the pre-prepared gdm mod by first including the mod into the script

+    from common_img_mods import gdm3_mod

+We also need to include subprocess since we will use it

+    import subprocess

 To install `python3-serial` we simply add it to `apt_get_packages` so it looks something like

     "apt_get_packages": [